 Private Mortgage Insurance (PMI) is required with conventional mortgage loans when you put down less than 20 percent on your home purchase.
-PMI helps lenders mitigate risk to offer low-down-payment purchase financing and is why 3 percent down payment programs exist.
+PMI helps lenders mitigate risk to offer low-down payment purchase financing and is why three percent down payment programs exist.

 PMI is traditionally paid monthly.
 While it adds a small premium to your monthly payments, it doesn’t last forever.
 You can cancel these premiums once you have enough equity in your home.

 An alternative to monthly PMI payments is lender-paid private mortgage insurance (LPMI).
 With LPMI, your lender handles the mortgage insurance payments.
 However, this is not a no-cost option and typically results in a higher interest rate.

 Read on to learn more about LPMI vs. PMI or apply to get pre-approved for your mortgage loan now.